by Audrey Seah

 The highlight of the mass was its offertory procession.
 It was a long drawn out process led by liturgical dancers and members of the congregation who processed not only the gifts of bread and wine, but massive amounts of produce, mostly vegetables brought forth by the faithful in baskets which they carried on their heads.
 What a sight to behold!
 Tinnah leaned over and quipped, “No one brought livestock!” making me wonder what that might look like.
 By the time the offertory was over, almost two-thirds of the sanctuary was filled with baskets of food, which were to be distributed to the poor.

 I left AILM feeling grateful, inspired, and humbled—grateful for new friendship and time spent with a fellow liturgist from a completely different culture, inspired by the work that Tinnah and others like her do to form future Asian liturgists, and humbled by the people I met who manifested Christ in their ability to do so much with so little.

-Audrey Seah is an alumna of Saint John’s School of Theology and Seminary and is currently pursuing a Ph.D. in Theology (Liturgical Studies) at the University of Notre Dame.
+Audrey Seah is an alumna of Saint John’s School of Theology-Seminary and is currently pursuing a Ph.D. in Theology (Liturgical Studies) the University of Notre Dame.